PennyLaneAI/pennylane/doc/introduction/chemistry.rst

         qc_package='pyscf'
     )

-The output variable ``hf_data`` stores the path to the directory containing the file ``'water .hdf5'`` with the Hartree-Fock electronic structure of the water molecule.
+The output variable ``hf_data`` stores the path to the directory containing the file ``'water.hd5'`` with the Hartree-Fock electronic structure of the water molecule.

 Mapping the Hamiltonian to the Pauli basis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^